The photos below don't show everything, but she now has:

 Noah has come up for air.
 Here he models the latest boiler rat apparel consisting of a blacksmith's leather frock worn over well sooted denim.
 Note the absence of most of the plumbing and appliances.
 Those are tube ends sitting on the pilot deck.

-Sorry, no picture, but the asbestos abatement team arrived on May 8th and had the locomotive divested of all it's asbestos by the next day.
-Now it is a race to see how much more we can strip from this locomotive before she is trucked off to the boiler shop.
+Sorry, no picture, but the asbestos abatement team arrived on May 8, 2008 and had the locomotive divested of all it's asbestos by the next day.

-Finally, on 8/23/08 the stripped down engine is shipped off to Boothbay for the actual boiler work.
+Finally, on 8/23/08 the stripped down engine was shipped off to the shop at Boothbay Railway Village for the actual boiler work.

 On 3/14/09 the front tube sheet was all polished up, ready for the new tubes.
 On the same day, 82 of the 96 tubes had their ends polished before we ran out of the specialized sanding disks.

 THEN THE PARADE OF PROBLEMS STARTED:

 DRY PIPE PROBLEM: